zl3311/lego_image_converter/README.md

 ## Background

-This project was born from a passion for LEGO Art and the desire to create custom mosaic portraits.
+This project was born from a passion for mosaic art and the desire to create custom tile portraits.

-Originally created for [LEGO Art Project 21226](https://www.lego.com/en-us/product/art-project-create-together-21226) — a collaborative set designed for creative freedom — this package helps you prototype LEGO mosaic designs by:
+This package helps you prototype mosaic designs by:

-1. **Converting any image** to the constrained color palette of available LEGO tiles
+1. **Converting any image** to the constrained color palette of available tiles
 2. **Downsizing intelligently** to your target canvas dimensions (e.g., 48×48 studs)
 3. **Using perceptually accurate color matching** via the CIEDE2000 algorithm
 4. **Dithering for photo-realism** using error diffusion algorithms

-Whether you're recreating a family photo, a pet portrait, or pixel art, `legopic` lets you preview exactly how your design will look before ordering hundreds of tiles.
+Whether you're recreating a family photo, a pet portrait, or pixel art, `mosaicpic` lets you preview exactly how your design will look before ordering hundreds of tiles.
 No more guesswork — just load an image, pick a palette, and see the result instantly.

 ### Why Perceptual Color Matching?

 Simple RGB distance doesn't account for how humans actually perceive color.
-Two colors might be mathematically similar but look completely different to our eyes. `legopic` uses the **Delta E (CIE2000)** metric, which models human vision to find the closest *perceptual* match — resulting in mosaics that look right, not just mathematically correct.
+Two colors might be mathematically similar but look completely different to our eyes. `mosaicpic` uses the **Delta E (CIE2000)** metric, which models human vision to find the closest *perceptual* match — resulting in mosaics that look right, not just mathematically correct.

 ### Why Dithering?